coderefinery/mma/_episodes/02-overview.md

 }
 ```

-This is how the CMake files looks like:
+This is how the CMake files look like:

 ```cmake
 cmake_minimum_required(VERSION 2.8 FATAL_ERROR)